IBPS Clerk English Language Quiz

 English Language is a part of almost all major competitive exams in the country and is perhaps the most scoring section also.
 Aspirants who regularly practice questions have a good chance of scoring well in the English Language Section.
 So here we are providing you with the IBPS Clerk English Language Quiz to help you prepare better.
 This IBPS Clerk English Language Quiz includes all of the most recent pattern-based questions, as well as Previous Year Questions.
 This IBPS Clerk English Language Quiz is available to you at no cost.
 Candidates will be provided with a detailed explanation of each question in this IBPS Clerk English Language Quiz.
 Candidates must practice this IBPS Clerk English Language Quiz to achieve a good score in the English Language Section.

-Directions (1-5): Read the following passage carefully and answer the questions given below it.
-Certain words are given in bold to help you locate them while answering some of the questions.
+Directions (1-5); Read the following passage carefully and answer the questions given below it.
+Certain words/phrases have been printed in bold to help you locate them while answering some of the questions.

 (e) All of these

 - According to the author what is the problem with science?

 (b) It is very rigid.

 - What according to the passage is an unspoken rule in the pharmaceutical industry?